GraphWalker/graphwalker.github.io/content/docs/make_quick_web_test.md

 ## Designing the model

-Let's start with creating a simple model that will depict the expected behaviour of our system under test.
+Let's start with creating a simple model that will depict the expected behavior of our system under test.
 For this exercise, we are gonna use the Amazon website, and we will test the search feature.
 The test will be very simple.
-We are only going to test som very few things.
+We are only going to test some very few things.

  * Search for a specific book - Should just return 1 book
  * Do a broad search - Should return a list a books